alexbwheeler/alexbwheeler.github.io/_projects/la_belle_et_la_boeuf.md

 ## "Fabulous" Billboard Campaign

 Billboard campaign launched to promote brand awareness around the Montreal area by highlighting the two main products: food and drinks.
-The concept was to create an image that would make people think "wait, what?" and laught at the over the top nature of our presentation and make a lasting impression.
+The concept was to create an image that would make people think "wait, what?" because of the over the top nature of our presentation and make a lasting impression.

 ![](/images/portfolio/belle_et_boeuf/fabuleux.jpg)

 ## Flyers

-Permanent in-store flyer designed to get attention inform clients of specials and events.
+Permanent in-store flyer designed to get attention and inform clients of specials and events.

 <div class="gallery" data-columns="3">
 	<img src="/images/portfolio/belle_et_boeuf/bento_box_flyer.jpg">